mibesr/software-articles-by-Efron-Licht/articles/backendbasics/backendbasics.md

 - What is the internet?
 What problems does it solve?
 What's TCP/IP?
 How do computers talk to each other?
 - What's DNS?
 How do we turn [www.google.com](https://www.google.com) into an IP address?
 - What's HTTP and how does it work?
 How would we read or write a HTTP request or response by hand, without a library?
-- Putting it all together: a basic HTTP client & server
+- Building a Request/Response library from scratch

 ### 2. Practical backend: `net/http` and `encoding/json`